AhmedTurkiii/CST438-SWE-Project1/README.md

 ## Conclusion

 - How successful was the project?
   - Overall, the project was successful.
-We were able to have the application accomplish what it was intended to do.
+We were able to build an application that achieved all of its intended goals.
 - What was the largest victory?
-  - The largest victory was fixing our database issues and having it smoothly save the quotes from the API.
+  - The largest victory was resolving the database issues and ensuring that the quotes from the API were being saved smoothly.
 - Final assessment of the project
-  - Overall, this was a great first project.
-For us coming in with no experience with React, we did a great job creating a functioning application.
+  - This was a great first project.
+Given that we had no prior experience with React, we did an excellent job creating a fully functional application.